-- Living things need cellular respiration to release energy for cellular activities, such as: - Muscular contractions, cell division, active transport, etc. - Aerobic respiration: The process where food substances are broken down into carbon dioxide and water, in the presence of oxygen, releasing a large amount of energy. - Glucose + oxygen \rightarrow carbon dioxide + water + large amount of energy - C6H12O6 + $6O2 \rightarrow 6CO2 + 6H2O + large amount of energy$ - Anaerobic respiration (yeasts): The process where food substances are broken down into carbon dioxide and ethanol, in the absence of oxygen, releasing a small amount of energy. - \circ Glucose \rightarrow carbon dioxide + ethanol + small amount of energy - This process is also called alcoholic fermentation - Anaerobic respiration (mammals): The process where food substances are broken down into lactic acid, in the absence of oxygen, releasing a small amount of energy. - Glucose \rightarrow Lactic acid + small amount of energy - Oxygen debt: The amount of oxygen needed to remove lactic acid from the body. - During vigorous exercise, muscles demand more energy than can be generated by aerobic respiration. - Additional energy is generated by anaerobic respiration, resulting in lactic acid produced. - An oxygen debt is incurred. - Lactic acid is transported to the liver, where it is removed, which requires oxygen (this amount of oxygen = oxygen debt)

-- Immediately after exercise, the person needs to consume more oxygen compared to at rest, to repay the oxygen debt, by: - Fast heart rate: Carries oxygen around the body quickly - Deeper and faster breathing: Intake large amounts of oxygen quickly
+• Living things need cellular respiration to release energy for cellular activities, such as:

+• Muscular contractions, cell division, active transport, etc.

+- Aerobic respiration: The process where food substances are broken down into carbon dioxide and water, in the presence of oxygen, releasing a large amount of energy. - Glucose + oxygen --> carbon dioxide + water + large amount of energy - C6H12O6 + 6O2 --> 6CO2 + 6H2O + large amount of energy - Anaerobic respiration (mammals): The process where food substances are broken down into lactic acid, in the absence of oxygen, releasing a small amount of energy. - Glucose --> Lactic acid + small amount of energy - Oxygen debt: The amount of oxygen needed to remove lactic acid from the body. - During vigorous exercise, muscles demand more energy than can be generated by aerobic respiration. - Additional energy is generated by anaerobic respiration, resulting in lactic acid produced. - An oxygen debt is incurred. - Lactic acid is transported to the liver, where it is removed, which requires oxygen (this amount of oxygen = oxygen debt) - Immediately after exercise, the person continues to consume more oxygen compared to at rest, to repay the oxygen debt, by: - Fast heart rate: Carries lactic acid quickly to the liver - Deeper and faster breathing: Intake large amounts of oxygen quickly